 Whatever you plan on spending during the holidays, there are ways to keep your holiday credit card debt to a minimum so you can start your year on a solid financial foot.
 Even though the shopping season is in full swing, it’s not too late to make a plan to emerge debt free in January.

 Set a Budget and Save

-This holiday season, make like Santa Claus and make a list, then check it twice.
-Figure out who you’ll buy presents for and how much you can afford to spend on each person.
-Along with your list of gift recipients, create a budget for the little details that go along with the holidays, such as the cost of decorations, going out, or host gifts for people throwing holiday parties.
+This holiday season, just like Santa Claus, make a list, then check it twice.
+Figure out who you’ll buy gifts for and how much you can truly afford to spend on each person.
+Along with your list of gift recipients, create a budget for the little details that go along with the holidays, such as the cost of decorations, going out to eat, or host gifts for people throwing holiday parties.

 Compare the amount you expect to spend during the season with the amount you have set aside for the holidays.
 If you don’t have any money set aside, look at your anticipated spending in contrast with the amount you’ll earn over the next few weeks.
 You might have to cross a few names off your list or tone it down on the decor so that you don’t end up in debt.